SOS (Indonesian group): Pre Debut

-Before their debut, they were finalists of Galaxy Superstar which aired on Indosiar TV.
-Two members, Mary and Yeye, qualified into the top 11 and underwent training in South Korea.
-In the midst of the show, Mary had to be eliminated and hence, return to Indonesia.
+Before their debut, they were finalists in Galaxy Superstar, which aired on Indosiar TV.
+Two members, Mary and Yeye, qualified for the top 11 and underwent training in South Korea.
+In the show, Mary had to be eliminated and return to Indonesia.
 Yeye was left to be the member who stayed the longest in the show, although she did not win the show.
 After Galaxy Superstar talent show ended, YS Media Entertainment reassemble the top 20 finalists of the Galaxy Superstar which included Anggi, Andi Adisty, Sania, and Febrianty plus Yeye and Mary, then dispatched the six of them in Korea to undergo training under Korea management Rainbow Bridge Agency for more than a year.
-They are in training in terms of vocal, dance, attitude and so on until they are ready to be debuted.
+They are trained in terms of vocals, dance, attitude and so on until they are ready to be debuted.
 In Korea, they were intensively trained in skills of vocal, dance, acting, attitude upon debuting.
-Rainbow Bridge as the management that covered Anggi, Adisty, Febri, Sania, Maria and Yeye,.
-Twelve hours every day (except Sunday and holidays) they live in terms of vocal training and dance.
+Rainbow Bridge is the management that covered Anggi, Adisty, Febri, Sania, Maria and Yeye.
+They spent twelve hours every day (except Sundays and holidays) to have vocal and dancing training.

-On February 14, 2013, they finally debut as SOS (Sensation Of Stage).
-The girl group put out the first mini-album called "Start Of Sensation" in which consisted of 4 tracks.
-Their debut single is titled "Drop It Low", released in 2 versions; English and Indonesian.
+On February 14, 2013, they finally debuted as SOS (Sensation Of Stage).
+The girl group put out the first mini-album called "Start Of Sensation" which consisted of 4 tracks.
+Their debut single is titled "Drop It Low", released in 2 versions: English and Indonesian.
 "Drop It Low" was also created by a well-known composer in South Korea named Seo Yong Bae.
-For his own Indonesia Lyrics Version written by Indonesian novelist named Valiant Budi Yogi.
-MV / video clip of their debut single has been broadcast in 64 countries in Asia and Europe.
+The Indonesia Lyrics Version was written by an Indonesian novelist named Valiant Budi Yogi.
+MV/video clip of their debut single has been broadcast in 64 countries in Asia and Europe.
 Their second single titled "Independent Girl" was also released in 2 versions, English and Indonesian.

 SOS consists of six members named Maria (Mary), Sania (Sun), Adisty (PB), Anggi (AG), Febrianty (JL) and Yeye (Yeye).
-Their fanclub was given the name 911 (nine one one), synonymous with their emergency concept from their name SOS.
+Their fan club was given the name 911 (nine one one), synonymous with their emergency concept from their name SOS.
 Fans also give nicknames to each member such as Mary (Primary), Sun (Sunshine), AG (AGorgeous), PB (PBeauty), JL (JLstars) and Yeye (Yeyeverss).
-SOS is the first Indonesian Girl Group which is the result of cooperation between Indonesia and Korea under management of YS Media Entertainment and Rainbow Bridge Agency.
+SOS is the first Indonesian Girl Group, which is the result of cooperation between Indonesia and Korea under the management of YS Media Entertainment and Rainbow Bridge Agency.